JagerOtter801/TerraOffRoad/README.md

    - For Android: Add your app's package name and SHA-1 fingerprint
    - For iOS: Add your app's bundle identifier
 4. Under **API restrictions**: Select only the APIs you need

-## Troubleshooting

-- **Maps not loading**: Double-check your API key is correct and the required APIs are enabled
-- **"This page can't load Google Maps correctly"**: Your API key may be restricted or invalid
-- **Quota exceeded**: Check your usage in Google Cloud Console and ensure billing is enabled for higher quotas

 ## Cost Information & Protection